Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 Tiny startup

-Usually, do not buy an enterprise BI platform just because a demo made you feel underdressed.
+Do not buy an enterprise BI platform just because a demo made you feel small.

 - Best default: Metabase or Power BI